carlosperate/awesome-microbit/README.md

 - [SparkFun gamer:bit](https://github.com/sparkfun/Micro_Bit_Gamer_Bit) - Open source files for the SparkFun gamer:bit, a board to provide a game system.
 - [NeoBit](https://github.com/ppelleti/NeoBit) - Open source board that lets you hook up NeoPixel and DotStar LEDs to a BBC micro:bit, also contains a headphone jack and a couple of slide potentiometers for input.
 - [LoRaWAN micro:bit](https://github.com/ribbotson/LoRaWAN_MicroBit) - This is a free open source LoRaWAN interface for BBC micro:bit including power control timer.
+- [Sumo Robot](https://github.com/hansj66/micro-bot) - Firmware and hardware design files for the TimeExpander.com micro:bit based robot with 2 motor bridges, 3 time of flight sensors, 4 reflective object sensors, and a GPIO Expander.

 ## 🖨️ 3D Printing